 The impact of this pandemic on our mental health has the potential to be significant.
 Now is the time to start practicing good habits to help you with stress relief.
 And if you need help, many therapists are practicing virtually and coverage for mental health services has been expanded.
 A few apps that could be helpful at this time: Youper, Woebot, Moodkit, Insight Timer and Breathe2Relax

-Read more about Anxiety Treatment and contact DC Metro Sleep and Psychotherapy today.
+Read more about Anxiety Treatment and contact DC Metro Therapy.